toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 **Network Dependency**

 The widget requires an active internet connection to fetch data.
 If you're offline, it will display "N/A" for the price.

-## Security and Privacy

-This widget is designed with security and privacy in mind:

-- No wallet connections or private key access
-- No authentication required (uses public endpoints only)
-- No API keys or credentials stored
-- Read-only operations (cannot execute trades or modify data)
-- All communication over HTTPS
-- No data collection or tracking

-The widget only fetches publicly available price information.
-It cannot access your funds, execute trades, or interact with your Hyperliquid account in any way.

 ## Troubleshooting